the-anweddol-project/Anweddol-ISO-factory/README.md

 - mtools
 - dosfstools

-Install them with your package manager.
+Install them with your package manager, or by executing the `setup.sh` script as root.

 ## Usage